matutamiller/Portfolio/README.md

 v1.7 - I have fixed animation of the 'about me' block, fixed name dispay in php file.

 v1.8 - I have changed some projects in 'my works' section, made some corrections in 'what I use' block.

+v1.8 - I have updated some projects in 'my works' section